jlowryduda/getting-and-cleaning-data-project/README.md

 # Getting and cleaning data - course project (Coursera)

+The repo contains the following files:
+* run_analysis.R, which creates a tidy data set from UCI HAR dataset.
+* README.md, which explains the process in run_analysis.R
+* codebook.md, which contains descriptions of the data, the variables used, as well as their units.

 R script run_analysis.R manipulates UCI HAR Dataset.
-The dataset is available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip (accessed February 2015).The code assumes that the dataset directory is located within the working directory.
+The dataset is available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip (accessed February 2015).
+The code assumes that the dataset directory is located within the working directory.

 The script executes the following steps: